Want to learn new ways to make extra money?

-Well-organized financial documents help you see where your business is going compared to where it’s been.
+Well-organized financial documents help you compare where your business is going to where it’s been.

 Track your growth, losses, successes and failures so that you always have a sense of how your business is doing.
-In particular, use financial records to assess what’s working, what you need to change and where you need to focus as you project your future revenue, expenses and cash flow.
+When you project future revenue, expenses and cash flow, use financial records to assess what’s working, what you need to change and where you need to focus for future projections.

 6. Tight Accounts Receivables Management

 However, if you get overly comfortable with the idea that clients will pay sooner or later, your net 30 accounts receivables can easily grow to net 60 or 90.
 That stymies your cash flow and makes it hard to maintain your budget.
 Don’t set the precedent of loosening your AR management.

-Instead, stay on top of accounts receivables and keep the turnaround time as consistent as possible – that makes financial planning across the board easier.
+Stay on top of accounts receivables and keep the turnaround time as consistent as possible, which makes financial planning easier across the board.

 7. Tempered Staffing Growth

-Hiring staff and bringing on new people who share your vision and help shoulder the work is exciting, but you have to account for salary costs as well as indirect costs (office supplies, extra utilities, payroll taxes, benefit expectations, etc.).
-Ultimately, if you cannot sustain these costs, you may have to let someone go, which is arguably one of the worst experiences of being a boss.
+Bringing on new talent to help shoulder the work is exciting, but you have to account for salary costs as well as indirect costs like office supplies, extra utilities, payroll taxes, benefit expectations, and more.
+Ultimately, if you cannot sustain these costs, you may have to let someone go – one of the worst aspects of being a boss.

 Temper your staff growth.
-Don’t hire people until you know you have a sustainable, long-term position for them.
+Don’t hire people until you have a sustainable, long-term position for them.
 If you need help, outsource some processes, reach out to the gig economy or hire a consultant.

 8. Rainy Day Funds

-Even with the most careful financial plan, unexpected expenses can pop up.
-To prevent a patch of turbulence from debilitating your business, have a rainy day fund in place.
+Even with the most carefully-crafted plan, unexpected expenses can pop up.
+To prevent turbulence from halting your momentum, have a rainy day fund in place.

 This could be cash savings, access to a line of credit, or even well-organized documents that boost your ability to access emergency financing.

-This is one of those tips on business management that no one talks about until the inevitable happens.
+This is one of those business management tips that no one talks about until the inevitable happens.